Relm4/book/src/first_app.md

 {{#include ../examples/simple_manual.rs:constants }}
 ```

-The types defined in the trait tell our component how it should communicate with other components and what widgets should be produced.
+The types defined in the trait tell our component how it should communicate with other components and what type of widgets should be produced.

 The `Root` type is the outermost widget of the app.
 Components can choose this type freely, but the main application must use a `Window`.

-Since the window widget is our root widget, we define that in the `init_root` function.
+Since the window widget is our root widget, we are going to create it in the `init_root` function.

 ```rust,no_run,noplayground
 {{#include ../examples/simple_manual.rs:init_root }}